Above, Arapahoe Basin, top of the Lenawee area

 Specs: Summit elevation: 11,440′; Base elevation: 7400′.
 14 Lifts: 6 quads, 3 triples, 4 doubles, 1 surface.
 Uphill capacity: 24,739/hr.
 Terrain Mix: 34-39-27.
 Longest Run: 14,520′.
 Season: usually late November to early April.
 Rentals & Lessons.
 Annual Snowfall: 310″.
 Snowmaking: 37%.

 The SKInny: Excellent resort for families with buckets of money.
 If you enjoy a ski/winter shopping mall/resort/development with lots of shoppes, people movers, elevators, escalators, clock towers and resorty shnizzle-shnazzle, you will love Beaver Creek.
 And you will pay for it.
+Move past the village and you’ve got a big, beautiful, world-class ski area.
 The skiing doesn’t command the same respect as an Aspen or Arapahoe, but it is extremely nice.
-Resort connects (circuitously) to Vail, which owns and operates Beaver Creek, in what they call a “European” village-to-village style connection.
-It isn’t quite, but still represents one of the true adventures for the full-fledged wanderer.
-(Even without it, Wanderers can spend a month here and not be bored.)
 Hotshots will yawn a bit at Beaver Creek — compared to what they can find elsewhere in the Rockies — but will have plenty to do just the same.
 Some of the chairs get long lines, and some trails get crowded, but nothing compared to Vail.
-Move past the village and you’ve got a big, beautiful, world-class ski area.
-Bring money.
+Be aware that liftlines can get long in the Rose Bowl, which only has one way out.
+Larkspur is a fantastic section for families, but most pooh-pooh it, preferring to crash into each other in the Red Buffalo section.
+Grouse Mountain is purely for experts — do not go there if you can’t ski 1800′ of steep bumps.
+The newer Bachelor Gulch and Arrowhead sections have terrific options for anyone, from wide open groomers to powdery trees, and tend to spread out the people well.
+They also have short liftlines on weekends.
+The only knock on these sections is that they tend to rely more on snowmaking, so the surface isn’t quite as nice as the upper mountain.
+Haymeadow is simply wonderful for beginners and novices.
+No matter where you spend your time at Beaver Creek, be prepared to spend your money.

 Breckenridge, Summit County • 2208 skiable acres on 3398′ vertical